codechimp-org/Android-Studio-Templates/README.md

 ## Flat Settings Activity
 Adapted from the standard Google Android Studio Settings activity but flattened, no headings for when you have a short list of settings.
 Categories are used to separate sections of settings.
+In addition to the standard settings I've also included an About category and Version Number preference showing the current app version.
+This can easily be removed if not wanted.
 Both Java and Kotlin templates provided.

 ![flatsettings](artwork/flatsettings.png)